 5.8 DETERMINE QUALITY METRICS PERFORMANCE

-This episode has one quality metric that is tied to gain sharing and eight informational (i.e., not tied to gain sharing) quality metrics.
-The quality metrics listed below follow the logic described in section 4.8, except for Quality Metric 5.
+This episode has one quality metric that is tied to gain sharing and three informational (i.e., not tied to gain sharing) quality metrics.
+The quality metrics listed below follow the logic described in section 4.8.